Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step5.md

 <a href="./assets/airSensors.txt" download>Dataset</a>

-Switch back to the UI tab and navigate to *Data* -> *Buckets* and click on the violet *Add Data* button inside of the *airSensors* bucket card.
-Choose the *Line Protocol* option and change the precision to *seconds* on the next screen.
-Now upload the dataset file you downloaded earlier and finally click *Write Data* to import the data.
+Switch back to the UI tab and navigate to *Data* -> *Buckets*, click on the violet *Add Data* button inside of the *airSensors* bucket card and choose the *Line Protocol* option.
+On the next screen, change the *precision* to **seconds** and upload the dataset file you downloaded earlier.
+Finally click *Write Data* to import the data.